 I only ran into two minor bugs while playing Castlevania: Lords of Shadow 2 for over 15 hours.
 The first one was with the relics selection menu which would NOT allow me to select anything other than the Tears of a Saint until I moved to another part of Dracula’s Castle, and the other one was for an enemy that was stuck in place after I defeated it, which did not keep me from moving on to the next area.

-If you can ignore the Castlevania City stealth sections and focus on the action and exploring, Castlevania: Lords of Shadow 2you’ll be left with a solid game that feels like a mix between God of War, Darksiders, and the Batman Arkham games, cherry-picking some things from column a some elements from column c, and another handful of ideas from column c.
-In the end, this provides us with a game that is still fun when you add everything into the blender, bringing an end to the Lords of Shadow series.
+If you can ignore the Castlevania City stealth sections and focus on the action and exploring, you’ll be left with a solid game that feels like a mix between God of War, Darksiders, and the Batman Arkham games, cherry-picking some things from column A, some elements from column B, and another handful of ideas from column C. In the end, this provides us with a game that is still fun when you add everything into the blender, bringing an end to the Lords of Shadow series.